ShreyasThakur0809/ShreyasThakur0809/README.md

 # CS Engineer, contributing in the web3 tech ecosystem.
-I’m currently working on Vibe<br> I’m looking to collaborate on Web3 Projects and Protocols
+I’m currently working on Avaxpay and Vibe<br> I’m looking to collaborate on Web3 Projects and Protocols

 ## 🌐 Socials: